Clear and reliable information about why human rights matter.

 Jay has an LLB (Hons) from the University of Bristol and an MA in Politics from the University of Kent.
 From there, he went on to be an Election Agent in the 2015 General Election and now works for a Member of Parliament.

-Sian is currently the Youth Education Manager at the British Red Cross.
+Sian is currently the Senior Programme Manager with Shiva Foundation, an anti-trafficking organisation.
 She has an MA in Human Rights from UCL and Graduate Diploma in Law.
 Previously she worked in anti-trafficking in Cambodia.

 Rebecca is a Classics graduate and is currently studying for a Graduate Diploma in Law (GDL).
 She is passionate about human rights and empowerment through education, and has worked with survivors of torture and forced displacement in the UK, Switzerland and Jordan.